Mindera/muton/README.md

       'throttles' : ['superCoolFeature']
   };
 ```
-  If you choose to force mutations when inheriting throttles on a specific context, you can create a throttle object instead of a percentage and pass a 'mutate' property and ignore the ancestor gene.
+  If you choose to force mutations when inheriting throttles on a specific context, you can create a throttle object instead of a percentage value and pass a 'mutate' property and ignore the ancestor gene.
 You must specify it in the instructions:

 ```javascript
   var featureInstructions = {